Kenja Communication: Scientology

+Dyers joined the Church of Scientology but later left it.
+In a list published from the 1950s onwards by the organisation, Dyers is listed as a suppressive person.
+Kenja uses some Scientology techniques including training routine TR6, "Walk over to that wall".

 Classification as a cult or sect

-The Kenja group has been described as a cult by Robert Manne, eminent professor of politics at La Trobe University.
+The Kenja group has been described as a cult by Robert Manne, eminent professor of politics at La Trobe University, and The Sydney Morning Herald.

-Both Ken Dyers and Jan Hamilton have claimed that the word cult is pejorative.

 Controversies

 Cornelia Rau

 In 2005, a mentally ill former Kenja member, Cornelia Rau, gained widespread media attention in Australia due to being unlawfully detained for a period of 10 months by the Australian government.
 Before this, she had disappeared and later turned up in North Queensland, where Aboriginal people alerted the police after being concerned about her behaviour.
 She told them she was Anna Brotmeyer (and later Anna Schmidt) from Germany.
 Immigration officials assumed she was an illegal immigrant and failed to diagnose her schizophrenia, leading to her detention.

 Her family accused Kenja of contributing to her declining mental health.
 A claim has been made that she developed schizophrenia during her time as a member of the group.
 Prior to her small involvement with Kenja between May and October 1998 during her 4-month off from working with Qantas, it was discovered that she already had this condition in 1996 (eight years prior to being picked up at Coen, Queensland in March 2004) with her family enduring her troubled journey with many psychotic episodes and was also great at masking her symptoms when she wanted to.

 Hamilton denied any wrongdoing, saying: "We are not responsible for Cornelia's condition... we are not a cult.
 It's a witch-hunt."
 Rau's sister, other family members, and several members of Kenja present at the time formed a different opinion while observing Rau's involvement in the group.
 Hamilton also claimed, retrospectively, Rau was "scattered, disassociated" as a member of the group, and that she was asked to leave because she needed help and the group "couldn't help her".
 However, witnesses quoted in the media say she was humiliated and expelled.
 The claim has been made that Rau was driven to the airport on the night of the Melbourne Eisteddfod, put on an aeroplane to Sydney, and told never to return to the group.
 Three days later she was picked up by New South Wales police driving on the wrong side of the road.

 Rau was incarcerated in the German psychiatric system following a trip while on a medication vacation in October 2008.
 In February 2009, Rau was arrested and imprisoned in Jordan after behaving erratically and refusing to pay bills.